Italy court accepts Monte dei Paschi settlement request: source

-MILAN An Italian court accepted a request from Banca Monte dei Paschi di Siena (BMPS.MI) to settle a case revolving round alleged financial crimes by former managers, a source said on Friday.
+MILAN (Reuters) - An Italian court accepted a request from Banca Monte dei Paschi di Siena (BMPS.MI) to settle a case revolving round alleged financial crimes by former managers, a source said on Friday.

 The settlement with Monte dei Paschi involves the seizure of 10 million euros and a fine of 600,000 euros, the source said.